Temii-mp3/CS-4348-Project-2/devlod.md

 I had completed what i wanted to do for the last session but i did not push my changes.
 The goal of this session is to push the changes.
 I will push the changes now.
 Nov 14 1:58 PM
 I have time to work on the project so the plan this sessiion is to continue building on what we have already so far we have the cutsomers and the tellers being in sync (1 customer per teller) and we have the deposit/withdraw finctionality working, the next thing i want to add is the safe, so there are only 2 tellers allowed to enter the safe, i will mirror this using java code.
 I have implemented the safe feature now so the safe is limited to only 2 tellers at a time.
 The next step will be to add the manager.
+Nov 14 6:35 PM
+I have added the manager semaphore to the program so now there is a manager that the tellers have to meet before going to the safe.
+The next step is to implement the door.